Forming a New Student Organization

 Step 4: Review of Application

-You will be asked to present your proposed organization to a committee including the Student Programs Manager, the Director of Student Affairs, and several representatives from the Student Representative Board.
+You will be asked to present your proposed organization to a committee including the Student Activities Coordinator, the Director of Student Affairs, and several representatives from the Student Representative Board.

 The committee will use the following criteria to decide whether to approve the organization:

-- One to two people are invited to present their proposed organization application (10 minutes for the application presentation and Q&A) to the committee including the Student Programs Manager, the Director of Student Affairs, and several representatives from the Student Representative Board.
+- One to two people are invited to present their proposed organization application (10 minutes for the application presentation and Q&A) to the committee including the Student Activities Coordinator, the Director of Student Affairs, and several representatives from the Student Representative Board.

-- The presenters leave the room and the committee including the Student Programs Manager, Director of Student Affairs and several representatives from the Student Representative Board discuss the application(s) and then hold a silent vote.
+- The presenters leave the room and the committee including the Student Activities Coordinator, Director of Student Affairs and several representatives from the Student Representative Board discuss the application(s) and then hold a silent vote.

 - The presenters will be contacted within a week with the results of the final vote.